-With all of the current technology available at Holzer, the Department of Radiology provides a key asset in helping your physician to diagnose your condition.
+With current technology available the Department of Radiology provides a key asset in helping your physician to diagnose your condition.

 Radiology not only provides diagnoses, but also treats vascular disease with the use of balloon angioplasty and stent placement, procedures performed in our vascular imaging department located on the second floor in the ASU area of the hospital.

 With a team of interventional radiologists, technologists, and nurses with years of experience, Radiology’s vascular imaging service provides all of the procedures that are available in large city and university hospitals, close to home.
 In addition to our technical expertise, we feel our service is special because of the small town attitudes and friendly customer service of our staff.

 The Radiology Department at Holzer provides a full range of diagnostic procedures including X-ray, CT scanning, Nuclear Medicine, and Ultrasound, as well as interventional procedures such as: arteriography, balloon angioplasty and stent insertion, dialysis graft repair, vena cava filter insertion, percutaneous nephrostomy, thrombectomy, and embolization to name a few.

 Holzer provides a comprehensive health library to help you and your family live life well.
 Visit the Holzer Health Library to learn more.